 Lacoste > Bonnieux > Buoux

-Short morning transfer to Goult, a timeless medieval village of medieval untouched by modern tourism.
-You walk among the ruins old stone farmhouses to the village of Lacoste, crowned by the imposing ruins of the castle of the Marquis de Sade.
-Then you continue to Bonnieux, another gem of the Luberon and one of the centre-stage villages in Peter Mayle’s A Year in Provence.
-Beyond Bonnieux, you enter the Grand Luberon, following alongside a lavender field before reaching Buoux castle, and the village of Buoux itself.
-Spectacular arrival at the Auberge des Seguins, in the depths of the Aiguebrun gorge: a restored 17th century goat farm.
+After breakfast you have a private taxi transfer to the village of Lacoste, crowned by the imposing ruins of the castle of the Marquis de Sade.
+Here you begin today’s walk, which takes you first through vineyards, cherry orchards and truffle oak plantations to Bonnieux, another gem of the Luberon.
+Bonnieux was one of the centre-stage villages in Peter Mayle’s A Year in Provence.
+Beyond Bonnieux you walk on country lanes and paths, passing several bories (small, dry stone huts) before you reach the hollow that separates the Luberon in two distinct mountain ranges.
+In the Grand Luberon, you follow a lavender field until you reach Buoux castle and then the village of Buoux itself, before a spectacular descent to the Auberge des Seguins.
+This is an otherworldly place; a restored 17th century goat farm tucked in the depths of the Aiguebrun gorge.
 This is a real off-the-beaten-track gem in an idyllic setting.

 Buoux > Saignon > Apt

-Your tour ends in l’Isle-sur-la-Sorgue after breakfast.
-You can take a train to Avignon for onward travel or to Marseille airport.
+Your tour ends in Apt.
+You can take a bus to Avignon for onward travel.

 |/||To get to Marseille-Provence Airport, you can take a bus/train via Cavaillon or Aix-en-Provence.
 The journey takes between 2 and 3 hours, depending on your route.
 You can also take a bus from Apt to Avignon, from where there are trains fo many destinations in France.
 For more information on local bus/train timetables please visit Lignes Express Régionale or SNCF.|